trimstray/nginx-admins-handbook/doc/RULES.md

   > You should put the `gzip_static on;` inside the blocks that configure static files, but if you’re only running one site, it’s safe to just put it in the http block.

+  > I also highly recommend you read this (it's interesting observation about gzip and performance by [Barry Pollard](https://serverfault.com/users/268936/barry-pollard)):
+  >
+  > _To be honest gzip is not very processor intensive these days and gzipping on the fly (and then unzipping in the browser) is often the norm.
+It’s something web browsers are very good at._
+  >
+  > _So unless you are getting huge volumes of traffic you’ll probably not notice any performance or CPU load impact due to on the fly gzipping for most web files._

 ###### Example

 ```nginx